writethedocs/www/docs/conf/speaking.md

 a bit shorter on stage than when you are practicing.
 Matt Haughey wrote a [guide on giving a presentation][introverts-guide] that might be a tremendous help to you if you are new to presenting in front of audiences.
+The [article](https://hynek.me/articles/speaking/) from Hynek is also a wonderful one, which covers the steps to prepare for a talk.

 There are a lot of different ways of thinking through making your slides.
 Idan Gazit,